pengguo318/CTSP/README.md

-# PMJS_SC DataSet
+# CTSP DataSet and their results
-This file consists of all test instances and solution results for parallel machine transshipment scheduling problem with synchronized operations.
+This file consists of all test instances and solution results for the container transshipment scheduling problem (CTSP) with synchronization operations.